 Rhian Elizabeth, reading from her début novel, Six Pounds, Eight Ounces, added a rich vein of humour and social realism to the evening, calling to mind contemporary Welsh literary giants like Rachel Trezise and Joe Dunthorne.
 Written in a disarmingly straightforward style that is actually very difficult to achieve, Elizabeth finds moments of clarity and poetry in unlikely places, and seems almost certain to be a future literary star.

-On the following day, International Women’s Day, one of the undoubted highlights was ‘New Poets’, featuring readings from Kim Moore, Jemma King, Kathyrn Simmonds and Cath Drake.
+On the following day, International Women’s Day, one of the undoubted highlights of the XX Women’s Writing Festival was ‘New Poets’, featuring readings from Kim Moore, Jemma King, Kathyrn Simmonds and Cath Drake.
 Kim Moore has to date only published a chapbook of verse, If We Could Talk Like Wolves, but is already a highly accomplished poet.
 Her poems are often very funny but at the same time, very frequently profound.
 On the surface her work can almost seem over simple, however, this is a ruse.
 If her work appears this way at first it is because she is deliberately trying to describe the purity and perfection of seemingly insignificant events, such as walking into a sweetshop to hide from the rain in Bowness:

 but mostly you think of the people, drawn to water,